Choosing a Compute Instance Type and Plan

 Starting at $5/mo ($0.0075/hour).
 See Shared CPU Pricing for a full list of plans, resources, and pricing.

-Shared CPU Instances offer a balanced array of resources coupled with shared CPUs that can burst up to 100% for short intervals.
+Shared CPU Instances offer a balanced array of resources coupled with shared CPU cores.
+These CPU cores can be used at 100% for short bursts, but should remain below 80% sustained usage on average.
 This keeps costs down while still supporting a wide variety of cloud applications.
 Your processes are scheduled on the same CPU cores as processes from other Compute Instances.
-This shared scheduling is done in a secure and performant manner and Linode works to minimize competition for CPU resources between your server and other servers.
+This shared scheduling is done in a secure and performant manner.
+While Linode works to minimize competition for CPU resources between your instance and other instances on the same hardware, it’s possible that high usage from neighboring instances can negatively impact the performance of your instance.

 Recommended Use Cases: